Prepare. Practice. Be yourself.

 - Illustrate your examples with experiences from previous jobs, internships or volunteer opportunities.

-- We are a community-based organization, so you may be asked what you know about the neighborhoods we serve and the challenges they face.
+- We are a community-based organization, so you may be asked what you know about the neighbourhoods we serve and the challenges they face.

 - Finally, the interview is an opportunity for you to learn about us too!
 We encourage you take the opportunity to ask any questions that would help you to make an informed decision.